wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/DevOps/DevOps-OpenSource-List.md

 - [Terratest #Project#](https://github.com/gruntwork-io/terratest): Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.

+## Tools

+- [Ansible #Project#](https://www.ansible.com/): The enterprise solution for building and operating automation at scale

+- [Puppet #Project#](https://puppet.com/): Make infrastructure actionable, scalable and intelligent.

+- [pyinfra #Project#](https://github.com/Fizzadar/pyinfra): pyinfra automates infrastructure super fast at massive scale.
+It can be used for ad-hoc command execution, service deployment, configuration management and more

 ## Infrastructure as Code

 - [Pulumi #Project#](https://github.com/pulumi/pulumi): Pulumi - Modern Infrastructure as Code.
 Any cloud, any language 🚀.